Linux dmabuf

 out-of-scope for this book.
 I can point you in the right direction, however:

-the wlroots implementation (found at types/wlr_linux_dmabuf_v1.c
+the wlroots implementation (found at types/wlr_linux_dmabuf_v1.c at the time

 of writing) is straightforward and should set you on the right path.